gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

 ### !callout-star

-## What if I'm not allowed to use Google?
+## What if Google isn't allowed?

 Ask your interviewer!
-While it may feel nervewracking to admit you are unfamiliar with a term (or multiple terms!), asking for clarification on unfamiliar terms can also signal that you are a clear communicator, detail-oriented, and collaborative.
+While it may feel nervewracking to admit you are unfamiliar with a term (or multiple terms), asking for clarification can also signal that you are a clear communicator, collaborative, and detail-oriented.

 ### !end-callout